elizabeth-poggie/elizabeth-poggie/_content/notes/15-user-interfaces.md

 # In-Class Hackathon

 The theory of CSS Specificity is one thing.
 Putting it into practice is a completely different beast.
-The reality is that most of you are going to be working in older code bases with the CSS that is the developer equivalent to Spaghetti.
+The reality is that most of you are going to be working in older code bases with CSS that is the developer equivalent to Spaghetti.

 How many of you have been tasked with untangling christmas lights for the holidays?
 Yes, it's like that.